Finish Your Node App

 - making use of waiting time

 - care about other computations taking place in your program

 Theory alone is not enough if you don’t get to practice your newly learned skills.
-Therefore you’ll be writing five programs as exercise assignments.
-You get to build a news aggregator and a Twitter bot, call weather APIs and cryptographic hash functions.
+You’ll write five programs as exercise assignments.
+You get to build a news aggregator and a Twitter bot, call weather APIs and calculate cryptographic hash functions.

-The book is written in a concise form that is perfect for busy developers who don’t have too much spare time on their hands.
-You can download the table of contents and two sample chapters (here).
+The book is written in a concise form that is perfect for busy people who don’t have too much spare time on their hands.

 Table of contents

 What You Need to Know to Write Your First App

 - System Calls Initial User Code